blahcat/blahcat.github.io/content/2020-06-15-playing_with_self_reference_pml4_entry.md

 ## MMU 101

-Although this post won't be only about the MMU (there's a book for that [#3](#links)), some background is required for understanding why there is a need for the so-called Self-Reference PML4 entry.
+Although this post won't be only about the {{ abbr(abbr="MDL", title="Memory Management Unit") }} (there's a book for that [#3](#links)), some background is required for understanding why there is a need for the so-called Self-Reference PML4 entry.
 The root question for that is a simple (but not trivial) one: how does the processor read/write a block of physical memory, **only** by knowing the virtual address, or in layman's term, how to go from Virtual Address to Physical Address?

 ### Segmentation

 On Intel and AMD processors, a virtual address is a combination of a _segment number_ **and** _a linear address_, or `segment_number:linear_address` and even on 64b architecture segmentation is still necessary.
-So in long mode, a code virtual address is never just `0xLinearAddress` but always `cs:0xLinearAddress`, data is `ds:0xLinearAddress`, stack is `ss:0xLinearAddress`, and so on, where `cs`, `ds`, `ss` register holds a WORD value corresponding to an index (with the 2 least significant bit OR-ed, designating the CPL) .
+So in long mode, a code virtual address is never just `0xLinearAddress` but always `cs:0xLinearAddress`, data is `ds:0xLinearAddress`, stack is `ss:0xLinearAddress`, and so on, where `cs`, `ds`, `ss` register holds a WORD value corresponding to an index (with the 2 least significant bit OR-ed, designating the {{ abbr(abbr="CPL", title="Current Privilege Level") }}) .
 The segment number will be added to the value of the register `gdtr` and will get the segment descriptor:

 ```txt
 kd> r cs, rip, gdtr